pdhoolia/wxo-adk-tutorial/tutorials/01-hello-world/README.md

 # Hello World

-In this example, we will create a simple "Hello World" agent using the Orchestrate framework.
+In this tutorial, we will create a simple "Hello World" agent using the Orchestrate framework.
 Key concepts demonstrated here are:
 - agent specification
 - tool specification
 - use of orchestrate CLI to import tools and agents, and run the chat UI.